hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 Add a `tags` argument to your `vm_instance` resource block.

 **Tip:** The below snippet is formatted as a diff to give you context about what in your configuration should change.
-Add the content in green (exclude the leading `+` sign).
+Add the tags attribute as shown below (exclude the leading `+` sign).

 ```diff
  resource "google_compute_instance" "vm_instance" {